yashgupta2196/algorithms/README.md

 Dijkstra's algorithm - An algorithm to find the shortest path between any two nodes in a graph.

 Telephone network - A modofocation to Dijkstra's algorithm, where I have converted it from a shortest path algo, to a longest path algo, and applied it to a telephone network.

+Cows & Bulls - An application of the classic game by the same name.